StokeMasterJack/konfigurator/README.md

 **_Note: this is in the experimental stage._**

 ### Overview
+This library is designed to provide the back-end logic for an interactive product configurator, where the user selects various product features thru the UI (say, Red, V6-Engine and Convertible) and the framework determines:

+- which additional features _must_ be selected based on the current user pics
+- which features _cannot_ be selected based on the current user pics

 This tool allows you to:

+- Define a set of features.
+These are represented as boolean variables (VarSpace).
-- Define a set of configuration rules comprised of:
+- Define a set of constraints (in the form of boolean expressions) on a those variables ().
   1. A VarSpace: a set of boolean variables representing the product features.
-  2. A RuleSet: a set of constraints (in the form of boolean expressions) on a those variables.
+  2. A Pics: a set of constraints (in the form of boolean expressions) on a those variables.
 - Set user pics, then:
     - Test if the current configuration is valid
     - Compute a new, simplified constraint based on current configuration.